aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 ### Step 2: Add the DB-ESDK Dependency

-Now, let's begin adding client-side encryption by updating our dependencies.
+Now, let's begin adding client-side encryption by updating your dependencies.

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}

-This project uses [Gradle](https://gradle.org/) to build our application.
+This project uses [Gradle](https://gradle.org/) to build your application.
-Take a look at our Gradle build file at `exercise-1/build.gradle.kts`.
+Take a look at your Gradle build file at `exercise-1/build.gradle.kts`.

 :::
 ::::